 During their first meeting, the supervisor told Mike she had a psychic ability to tell a person’s sexual orientation.

 She told Mike during the meeting:

-“My first husband left me for a man, I know all the signs, you can’t pull to wool over my eyes,” she told Mike during the meeting.
+“My first husband left me for a man, I know all the signs, you can’t pull to wool over my eyes”.

-The supervisor would go on to make endless comments about how she perceived the sexuality of other people in the bank.
+The supervisor subsequently made endless comments about the sexuality of other people in the bank.

 “Look at him just staring at his computer, he is gay,” she said about one staff member.